Compare

 Tokens recently saw a 200% price increase, must be purchased upfront, and expire after 12 months, making the pay-as-you-go model feel more like a "pay-before-Christmas" rush.

 While Autodesk’s data exchanges might be free now in beta, they require separate permissions in your cloud account profile.
-We recommend discussing token costs with your reseller to get the full picture of what you’ll be paying.
+We recommend discussing token costs with your reseller to get a complete understanding of what you’ll be paying.

 It seems cheap—$30 for 20 models?
 You can convert 20 Revit models 15 days a month for $450/month, just for new versions of those models.

-By contrast, Speckle offers a free, open-source platform option with possibilities for self-hosting or enterprise support when needed.
-Additionally, Speckle Academia provides free, unlimited server storage for educators and students, giving future AEC professionals access to the tools they need without financial barriers.
+By contrast, Speckle offers the only free, open-source platform option with the possibility of self-hosting or enterprise support when needed.
+Our cloud hosting model is transparent.
+We host your data according to your needs, offering free and unlimited access for viewers, simple tiered pricing for editors, and the freedom to self-host whenever you require complete control.
+No hidden gates.
+No opaque entitlements.
+Just clarity.
+Additionally, Speckle Academia offers free, unlimited server storage for educators and students, providing future AEC professionals with access to the necessary tools without financial barriers.

 Unlike Autodesk, Speckle distinguishes between personal, professional, and educational use cases.
-As a server provider, Speckle offers Enterprise paid plans that build on the open-source core and adds SSO, granular project-level data sovereignty, and unlimited full dedicated servers.
+As a server provider, Speckle offers enterprise-paid plans that build on the open-source core, adding SSO, granular project-level data sovereignty, and unlimited, full-dedicated servers.

 Speckle vs Autodesk Data Exchange: Conclusion